jentery/401/index.md

 ## Module 12: Styling Text (Nov.
 20)

 Questions for the module: How is CSS helping you to better understand not only the need for accessibility but also the contexts in which your community or audience will engage your content?
-How is "good design" a matter of a project's particular values?
+How is "good design" partly a matter of a project's particular values?

 *Monday, November 20th*

 * Please read Mozilla's ["Fundamental Text and Font Styling,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals) ["Styling Lists,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_lists) ["Styling Links,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_links) and ["Web Fonts."](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts)
-* Please also continue to work with your team on Site 2.
-Aspects of it should be nearly polished at this point.
+* I recommend continuing to work with your team on Site 2.
+Aspects of the site should be nearly polished at this point.
 * In-class workshop: "How Much CSS Is Too Much CSS?"

 ## Module 13: CSS Layout and More Responsive Design (Nov.
 23)

-Questions for the module: Where and how do the values of style and web design meet the technical particulars of development?
-How does the demand for 24/7 content figure into this dynamic?
+Questions for the module: How do the values of style and web design both correspond and negotiate with the technical particulars of development?
+How does cultural demand for 24/7 content figure into this dynamic?

 *Thursday, November 23rd*

-* Please read Mozilla's ["Introduction to CSS Layout"](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Introduction) and ["Responsive Design."](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design).
+* Please read Mozilla's ["Introduction to CSS Layout"](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Introduction) and ["Responsive Design."](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design)
+* I recommend refining the entries in your design log.
 * In-class workshops: "From Lines to Layouts: Your Favourite Examples" and "Attribution for Site 2"

 *You should have fourteen entries in your design log (including two for version 4) by the end of this week.*